 Lindenwood University is also proud of renovations that made possible the creation of a stellar new Nursing and Allied Health Center in Dardenne, Mo., which overlooks Highway 40/61 near O’Fallon.
 Lindenwood purchased the 69,000-square-foot building in 2012 from a private high school and equipped the facility with college classrooms, labs, and office space.
 In fall 2013, LU began offering a bachelor’s in nursing degree completion program for registered nurses who already have two-year nursing degrees at the community college level.
 The facility also houses nursing and allied health courses offered by St. Charles Community College.

-In addition to the bachelor’s degree completion program, the School of Nursing and Allied Health Sciences offers a BS in Allied Health Leadership, a BS in Public Health, and an MS in Nursing.
+In addition to the bachelor’s degree completion program, the School of Nursing and Allied Health Sciences offers a BS in Public Health and an MS in Nursing.

 In fall 2012, the University opened a $9 million Student-Athlete Center adjacent to Hunter Stadium.
 The signature element of the three-story, 43,000-square-foot building is an Academic Success Center to support athletes’ academic endeavors.
 The building houses locker rooms for Hunter Stadium’s NCAA sports, athletic training facilities, coaches’ offices, and a new Champions’ Room.